0tickpulse/hello-world-languages/README.md

 # Hello world in as many languages as possible

 This repository contains a collection of "Hello World" programs in as many languages as possible.
-The goal is to have a single repository that contains a "Hello World" program in as many languages as possible.
-This is a work in progress, and contributions are welcome.
+This is and will always be a work in progress, and contributions are welcome.

 ## Why?